Google Analytics – You might haven’t heard about this tool or might be wondering what this tool is and how to use it. Then this guide is for you.

 There are so many things that Google Analytics can do for your website, but these are the important ones that everyone wants to know.

-The best part is Google Analytics is a completely free web analytics tool by Google which helps you in evaluating your site’s traffic, performance, and gather valuable information about your website visitors.
+The best part is Google Analytics is a completely free web analytics tool by Google.
+It helps you in evaluating your site’s traffic, performance, and gather valuable information about your website visitors.
 GA (Google Analytics) can give you the answers to the questions mentioned above and enable you to see how your website is performing virtually.

 Google Analytics is available in two additional versions one is subscription-based GA 360 which targeted for enterprise users, and the other one is Google Analytics for mobile applications which is an SDK, it allows you to gather usage data from your Android and iOS app.